 Dinner on Friday night was at Benucci’s which my parents and sister had been to before.
+Go to Parks near Rochester, NY for a stroll after a nice meal.
 I had a really hard time deciding on what to get, but I ultimately went with their spicy penne vodka, and of course shared some fried calamari appetizer with the table.
 The pasta was delicious – it was at the perfect spice level for me, which was nice and spicy.

 Saturday started early with a trip to the hotel’s gym, and unfortunately my run ended sooner than I had originally anticipated.
 The gym was 80 degrees (I wish I was exaggerating, but I checked the locked up thermostat) so I could only muster up 5 miles.
 Of course, when I was done it felt like I ran at least double that.
 We then headed to the university, first stopping at Starbucks (I scored a free sample of their pumpkin white mocha – yum!) and then continuing on to watch Bill Clinton deliver the keynote address.